Amos Townsend

-Amos Townsend (1821 – March 17, 1895) was an American politician who served three terms as a U.S. Representative from Ohio from 1877 to 1883.
+Amos Townsend (1821 – March 17, 1895) was a 19th-Century American businessman and politician who served three terms as a U.S. Representative from Ohio from 1877 to 1883.

 Biography

 Born in Brownsville, Pennsylvania, Townsend attended the common schools of Pittsburgh, Pennsylvania, and clerked in a store in Pittsburgh.
 He moved to Mansfield, Ohio, in 1839 and engaged in mercantile pursuits.
 He served as United States marshal during the Kansas troubles.

+Early political career

 He moved to Cleveland, Ohio, in 1858 and engaged in the wholesale grocery business.
-He served as member of the Cleveland City Council 1866–1876, serving as president for seven years.
+He served as member of the Cleveland City Council from 1866 to 1876, serving as president for seven years.
 He served as member of the State constitutional convention in 1873.

+Congress

 Townsend was elected as a Republican to the Forty-fifth, Forty-sixth, and Forty-seventh Congresses (March 4, 1877 – March 3, 1883).
 He served as chairman of the Committee on Railways and Canals (Forty-seventh Congress).

 He declined renomination.
 He served as member of a wholesale foodpacking firm.

+Death and burial

 He died while on a visit to St. Augustine, Florida, March 17, 1895.
 He was interred in Lake View Cemetery, Cleveland, Ohio.